Vorkharium/vorkharium.github.io/_posts/2024-11-03-HTB-Blackfield-Write-up.md

 SMB         10.129.191.43   445    DC01             [+] BLACKFIELD.local\audit2020:Password123
 ```

-We can see on the results that the new credentials are indeed valid!
+We can see on the results that the new credentials are indeed valid.

 ## Accessing SMB Share "forensic" using the user "audit2020"
 With the new credentials we can proceed to enumerate the user audit2020.
-Evil-WinRM didn't work but we can see that the user "audit2020" has read access to the SMB Share "forensic":
+Evil-WinRM didn't work but we can see that the user audit2020 has read access to the SMB Share forensic:
 ```shell
 nxc smb 10.129.191.43 -u audit2020 -p Password123 --shares
 ```